nishchitbh/firesurf/README.md

 5. **Tools (`tools.py`):**
    - This file defines the custom tools available to the agent, such as:
      - `Execute code`: Useful for when you need to run a code.
 Args: filename:str
-     - `List directory`: Useful for when you need to fetch contents inside directory and its sub-directories.
+     - `List Directory`: Useful for when you need to get files in a directory.
+Args: directory:str
+     - `Get Project Structure`: Useful for when you need to get the project structure of the current directory.
+Get Project Structure like the List Directory tool except it nests through all sub-directories as well.
 Args: directory:str
      - `Write code`: Useful for when you need to write code to a file.
 Args: {'filename': filename, 'code': code} both filename and code should be string.
      - `Read file`: Useful for when you ened to read file.
 Arg: filename:str
      - `Execute powershell comands`: Useful for when you need to run powershell commands (powershell only, nothing else).
 Arg: command: str